foureyes/csci-ua.0480-spring2021-034/homework/socket-io-lab.markdown

 ### Deploying to glitch.com

 1. [go to glitch.com/edit](https://glitch.com/edit/)
+	* create an account (you can use a throwaway email address if you like)
+	* this prevents the project from being automatically deleted after somem time
-2. modify the existing `package.json` so that it has both socket.io and express as requirements (but __keep everything else the same__)
+2. modify the existing `package.json` so that it includes socket.io as a requirement
+	* use the add package button
+	* or copy and paste __only__ the dependencies  (but __keep everything else the same__)
 3. add/modify necessary files!
     * for example...
     * modify `server.js`
-		* make sure you're listening with server obj
+		* make sure you're listening with the `server` obj
-		* change the port to `process.env.PORT`
+		* change the port you're listening on to `process.env.PORT`
     * add the html from your `public/racer.html` to `public/index.html`
 		* do this by clicking on `New File`
 		* type in `public/index.html`
 		* this will create a file in the `public` folder
-    * change the name of `public/client.js` to `public/racer.js`
+    * change the name of `public/client.js` to `public/racer.js` and copy over your code
-    * etc.
 4. __again, change the port so that it looks in the env for the port number!__
     * `server.listen(process.env.PORT);`
-5. click on the look link...
+5. click on the "Show" (glasses) link...
     * instantly deployed app!
     * (click on logs link to see server output)